friendly-bits/geoip-shell/README.md

 * Supports automated interactive setup for easy configuration.

-* Automates creating auxiliary firewall rules based on user's preferences (for example, when configuring on a host in whitelist mode, geoip-shell will detect LAN subnets and suggest to add them to the whitelist)
+* Automates creating auxiliary firewall rules based on user's preferences (for example, when configuring on a host in whitelist mode, geoip-shell will detect LAN IP ranges and suggest to add them to the whitelist)

 * Implements optional (enabled by default) persistence of geoblocking across system reboots and automatic updates of the IP lists.